 What Organizations Work to Stop Distracted Driving?

-Many people have suffered loss due to distracted driving.
+Many people have suffered a loss due to distracted driving.
 As a result, there are several organizations that work to end distracted driving.
 Here are some of the most powerful organizations you can join:

 There are several ways to end distracted driving, and the most important is to commit yourself to avoid driving while distracted.
 This means you put your cellphone away, avoid any texting, set your radio station before you step on the gas, make sure you know where you are going before you start moving, and ultimately commit to removing any distractions while driving.
 After you have committed for yourself, you can work to influence the people around you, like friends, family, and peers.